bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 "Could you get the plates, dear?" she said to Adrex.

 A simple nod, and he stood up to get the four plates, cups, and cutlery.
-Muscle memory however always counted 5 of everything, but since his brother, Ildrex, left the house, it was only his parents and uncle who were to be served.
+Muscle memory however always counted five of everything, but since his brother, Ildrex, left the house, it was only his parents and uncle who were to be served.

 As he turned around to set the table, a small bump could be heard upstairs from his uncle's room, along with some creaking floors having a lot of weight pushed down on them.